ITRS-Group/cordial/tools/geneos/docs/geneos_tls_create.md

 Creates a new TLS certificate bundle including a private key and trust chain.
 This can either be an instance bundle, suitable for use with remote Geneos components, for example Windows Netprobes, or a signing certificate bundle for use on other systems where `geneos` will be used.

+The command can also be used to just create a private key without a certificate using the `--private-key`/`-K` option.
+In this case the file will be created with the name "private-key.pem" instead of being derived from the Common Name.

+In both cases the key type can be specified using the `--key-type`/`-k` option.
+If not specified then the key type of the signing certificate will be used or a default if that cannot be determined.
+The default key type is currently ECDH but this may change in future releases.

 By default the command will create a file containing a private key, certificate and trust chain in the current working directory using the local hostname as the Common Name (`CN`).
 You can specify a different Common Name using the `--cname`/`-c` option.
 If you want to include spaces please remember to quote the name.
 The resulting file has spaces in the Common Name replaced with dashes.

 To change to output directory use the `--dest`/`-D` option.
 The name of the file is always derived from the common name, with spaces replaced by dashes, and a `.pem` extension.
 The only exception to this is when using an output destination of `-` which will write the output to standard output instead of a file.